Exploding IT requirements have data center managers scrambling for space. They, along with their facility departments,...

 According to Turner, data center managers are able to project technology 24 to 36 months ahead -- in most cases.
 But none of them have crystal balls and even the best planning has surprises.
 For example, Turner said he and many of his colleagues didn't foresee the increase of data warehousing and the impact it would have on the data center.

 "For example, a pet retailer five years ago wouldn't have thought they would need to manage customer data.
 But CRM is now a critical piece of business that brings dollars into an organization," Turner said.
-"Data
+"Data center managers for these organizations couldn't have known five years ago that they would have 40, 80 or 120 terabytes in their data centers today."

 The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) recently published its second book dealing with data center infrastructure, Datacom Equipment Power Trends and Cooling Applications.
 According to Don Beaty, author of the book and chair of ASHRAE's technical committee on mission control facilities, ASHRAE is attempting to give guidelines on how to project heat and electricity load trends into 2014.